-If you’re in Edinburgh in early August, another great way to make your money go further is to check out preview performances.
-Preview tickets are sold at a reduced rate and shows take place in the days before the Fringe officially starts.
-Dates for preview performances are highlighted in the Programme or you can browse online for shows with preview dates currently on sale.
+If you’re in Edinburgh in early August, you can make your money go further by checking out preview performances – ie shows that might still need a bit of fine tuning before they’re properly ready.
+Preview tickets are cheaper than standard ones, and the shows usually take place in the days before the Fringe officially starts.
+Dates for preview performances are highlighted in the programme or you can browse online for shows with preview dates currently on sale.

-In town on 06 or 07 August?
+In town on 05 or 06 August?
 Make sure you check out all the shows included in the 2for1 ticket offer on the first Monday and Tuesday of the Fringe.
 Browse the shows participating in the offer and currently on sale and split the cost with a pal.

 Become a Friend

-Friends of the Fringe get access to a range of great perks including 2for1 tickets on hundreds of shows, a dedicated box office and booking phone line plus 10% discount in the edfringe shop.
-You also get that warm, fuzzing feeling of supporting the Fringe Society, a registered charity.
+Fringe Friends get access to several great perks including 2for1 tickets on a choice of thousands of shows, a dedicated box office and booking line, plus a 10% discount in the Fringe Shop.
+You also get that warm, fuzzy feeling of supporting the Fringe Society, a registered charity.

-Last year, over 60% of all shows at the Fringe offered 2for1 tickets to Friends.
+Nearly 60% of Fringe shows are offering 2for1 Friends’ tickets in 2019.
 Check out all the shows included in the Friends 2for1 ticket offer this year.

 Want to be Friends?
 Find out more or sign up today.
-You can also grab a £3 discount off a Friends membership when paying by direct debit, if you sign up before 22 May.
+You can also grab a £3 discount off a Friends membership when paying by direct debit.

 Watch world-class Street Events

 The Virgin Money Street Events on the Royal Mile and Mound offer visitors jaw-dropping street performances in return for a donation of your choice.
-The Street Events include everything from circus, choirs, drumming groups, guitarists and bagpipers, all set to entertain audiences.
-A daily schedule of Street Events talent is available online during the Fringe.
+The Street Events are performed by a wide variety of circus performers, musical companies, choirs, drumming groups, buskers, bagpipers and more.
+A daily schedule of street events is available online during the Fringe.

 Receive concession prices

-The Fringe Box Office offers a reduced price on some tickets for students, registered unemployed, people with disabilities, senior citizens, and children under 18 so if you are eligible, it’s worth checking.
-A further concession is also often available for families of two adults and two children or one adults and three children under the age of 18.
+The Fringe Box Office offers a reduced price on some tickets for students, registered unemployed, people with disabilities, senior citizens and children under 18 so if you’re eligible, it’s worth checking.
+A further concession is also often available for families of two adults and two children or one adult and three children under the age of 18.